o7g8/reS3m/README.md

 * `-s` - skip bytes from the start each object, can be used to skip object headers (default: 0)

 To achive maximum performance in your environment (data, machine, network), you need to experiment with values of `-w` and `-c`.
 The "good" value of `-c` for large objects is normally within 8-16 Mb.

 If you use the utility within a VPC, then access S3 via a private endpoint for the maximum performance.

+For maximum performance you need to build the utility as a native binary as described below in the document.

 ## Examples